grampelberg/kty/docs/deployment.md

 ## Off-Cluster

-If you're already using jump hosts to get into your cluster, kuberift can run there.
+If you're already using jump hosts to get into your cluster, kty can run there.
 Here are some things to be aware of:

 - Provide credentials by creating a `kubeconfig` that uses the correct service account. here are [some plugins][sa-plugin] to make this easy.
 You'll still